The Unapproved

 Sol didn't reply.
 On June 18 I asked his permission to release a music track I'd made using words from one of his TikTok videos.
 No reply to that either.

-On June 27, I sent Sol a formal letter — "When a Sanctuary Becomes a Site of Harm."
-Nine hours later, his reply arrived with a CC to support@neurospicycommunity.com.
-It introduced, for the first time anywhere in the written record, an allegation that I had been "harassing Monica and Rebecca" since my removal.
+On June 27, I sent Sol a formal letter titled "When a Sanctuary Becomes a Site of Harm."
+Nine hours later his reply came in, CC'd to support@neurospicycommunity.com.
+It introduced, for the first time anywhere in the written record, the allegation that I'd been "harassing Monica and Rebecca" since my removal.
 The same email issued a cease-and-desist and said: "Please do not respond to this message."

 This was the first time any specific allegation had appeared in writing.
 Not as a warning while I was still in the community.
 Not as a reason given at the time of the removal.
-It arrived simultaneously with the cease-and-desist, in response to my protest letter, formatted to prevent reply.
+It showed up alongside the cease-and-desist, in response to my protest letter, formatted to prevent a reply.

 Chapter XI